 You will need to see either Mardelle Lorton or Molly Weber in the main office when you arrive to complete the check-in process.
 They can help you get copy codes, get set-up with a mailbox, and will likely want a headshot photo for the directory on the wall.

-❑ Get added to department email listserves, shared drives & printers
+❑ Get added to department email listservs, shared drives & printers

-Contact Eric Imboden (firstname.lastname@example.org) to make sure your Purdue email address has been added to the proper department listserves and you have access to department shared drives (check with your advisor first to identify which shared folders you need access to).
-Eric can also help connect your office computer to department printers (i.e., remote printing).
+Contact Molly Weber to make sure your Purdue email address has been added to the proper department listservs and you have access to department shared drives (check with your advisor first to identify which shared folders you need access to).
+AgIT (see below) can help connect your office computer to department printers (i.e., remote printing).

 ❑ Setting up direct deposit